-Introduction: Between June -September 2021, 6,624 Flow Monitoring Surveys were conducted at the four Flow Monitoring Points (Brikama, Barra, Farafenni and Basse.)
+Introduction: Between October - December 2021, 6,376 Flow Monitoring Surveys were conducted at the four Flow Monitoring Points (Brikama, Barra, Farafenni and Basse.)

-Number of surveys by FMP: The largest number of surveys (33%) were conducted at the Brikama FMP.
-This is because Brikama is one of the biggest commercial city in The Gambia and the second largest city in terms of population, followed by Farafenni (32%), Basse (24%) and Barra (11%).
+Number of surveys by FMP: The largest number of surveys were conducted at Brikama (28%) and Barra (28%) FMPs.
+Brikama still reported high number of travelers compared to the previous FMS (June -September 2021) report because it is one of the biggest commercial cities in The Gambia, and the second largest city in terms of population.
+Barra also reported 28%, as a main transit center for people travelling to the North Bank Region of The Gambia and Senegal, followed by Farafenni (26%) and Basse (19%).

-Country of departure and destination: The main country of departure and destination at the time of the survey was The Gambia accounting for (98%) and (92%) respectively.
-This data shows that most of travellers were moving internally within The Gambia with an assumption that most travellers spend some time in an urban area before intending to migrate abroad.
+Country of departure and destination: The main country of departure and destination at the time of the survey was The Gambia accounting for (93%) and (91%) respectively.
+This data shows that most of travellers were moving internally within The Gambia.

-The majority of travellers (93%) began their migration journey from The Gambia, followed by Senegal (7%).
+The majority of travellers (93%) began their migration journey from The Gambia, followed by Senegal (5%).
 These findings reflect the fact that the border points between The Gambia and Senegal reflects the significant commercial activities and linkages between the two countries.
-Most of the traveller's main countries of intended final destination were The Gambia (93%) and Senegal (7%.)
+Most of the traveller's main countries of intended final destination were The Gambia (93%) and Senegal (5%.)

-Reasons for travel: The primary reason for travel for the vast majority of surveyed travellers was for marriage and/or to reunite with family (39%), followed by economic migration (36%).
-Survey results further show that all of the interviewed individuals intended to travel to West Africa as their region of destination.
-Statistics have shown that most of the travellers go to The Gambia and Senegal for ceremonies (marriage and naming ceremonies, funeral etc.) and for economic activities (petty trading, construction, domestic work, etc.).
-Meanwhile, 13 per cent of travellers were migrating for educational purposes.
+Reasons for travel: The primary reason for travel for the vast majority of surveyed travellers was for marriage and/or to reunite with family (34%) and economic reasons (34%).
+Survey results further showed that all of the interviewed individuals intended to travel to West Africa as their region of destination.
+The Statistics also show that most of the travellers go to The Gambia and Senegal for ceremonies (marriage and naming ceremonies, funerals etc.) and for economic activities (petty trading, construction, domestic work, etc.).
+Meanwhile, 18 per cent of travellers were migrating for educational purposes.